 The congress and the exhibition proved to be a boon for Escher in terms of putting him in contact with mathematicians.
 Congress attendees visited the exhibition in droves and were deeply impressed by it.
 Here, British mathematician Sir Roger Penrose and British-Canadian mathematician Donald Coxeter first came into contact with Escher’s work.
 Escher would maintain a warm contact with both and the artist and the mathematicians would continue to inspire each other.
 Coxeter gave Escher the idea for his circle limits.
-After seeing Relativity at the exhibition, Penrose, together with his father Lionel Penrose, published an article about impossible forms.
+After seeing Relativity at the exhibition, Penrose, together with his father Lionel Penrose, published an article on impossible figures.
 The exchange of ideas between Escher and the Penroses would lead to the prints Waterfall and Ascending and Descending.
-Like Escher, Penrose has been fascinated by tessellations throughout his career
+Like Escher, Penrose had been fascinated by tessellations throughout his career